Drinking water quality

 If you do use filters at home, make sure you maintain and replace them regularly otherwise they will become ineffective.
 It is important to follow the manufacturer’s instructions.

-How we ensure high-quality drinking water
+Ensuring high-quality drinking water

 If, at any time, you feel you have become unwell as a result of drinking Tweed water please contact Council immediately.
 We have a protocol to minimise any health risk from our drinking water supply which includes contacting all relevant authorities, including the Department of Health.

-Change of odour, taste, colour or hardness
+Odour, taste, colour or hardness change?

 Changes in water quality can result in a change of odour, taste, colour or hardness.
 For further details, click on the following water quality symptoms and contact us if you have any concerns.